-Simplified schemes of the compared devices with their characteristic parameters are presented: ejector - Fig. 2 and turbofan - Fig. 3.
-The main components of the ejector depicted in Fig. 2 are: nozzle, mixing chamber and diffuser.
-The main components of the turbofan (Fig. 3) are the air turbine and fan.
+Simplified schemes of the compared devices with their characteristic parameters are presented: ejector (EJ) in Fig. 2 and turbofan (TF) in Fig. 3.
+The main components of the EJ depicted in Fig. 2 are: nozzle, mixing chamber and diffuser.
+The main components of the TF in Fig. 3 are the air turbine and fan.